The Kyber Network is quite an established project that is trying to change the way we think of decentralised cryptocurrency exchange.

 “We’re finding strong burgeoning growth for decentralized financial products and the implications of this on finance, banking, and trade are tremendously understated.
 With monolithic companies like Facebook investing into the industry, the Kyber team remains committed to providing a decentralized framework for all blockchain stakeholders to break up the monopoly of data, wealth and authority that lies ahead.”

-Victor Tran has remained at Kyber Networks as the Head of Development.
+Yaron Velner has stepped aside from his role as CTO at Kyber Networks and Victor Tran has assumed the role.
 He is experienced in building high-performance multi-platform applications.
 Victor has been involved in blockchain and cryptocurrency development since early 2016 and is a lead engineer at the SmartPool project.

 Kyber Network Community